krainboltgreene/hexpress/README.md

   ending
 ```

-After requiring express you'll have access to the Express class, which allows you to chain methods to build up a regex pattern.
+After requiring hexpress you'll have access to the Hexpress class, which allows you to chain methods to build up a regex pattern.

-You can see this pattern by calling either `Express#to_s` or `Express#to_r`:
+You can see this pattern by calling either `Hexpress#to_s` or `Hexpress#to_r`:

 ``` ruby
 pattern.to_s #=> "^http(?:s)?://(?:(?:\\w)+\\.)?([\\w\\-]+)\\.(?:com|org)(?:/)?$"